 Sigmund Freud was an Austrian neurologist who graduated from the University of Vienna, Austria.
-He conducted his research at the university, later was appointed to lecturer, and in 1905 became a professor at the University of Vienna.
+He conducted his research at the university, later was appointed a lecturer, and in 1905 he became a professor at the University of Vienna.

 Freud’s epochal achievement was the development of psychoanalysis and its application as the first effective method of psychotherapy.

-The end of the 19th century was the time of revolutionary ideas in arts, science and politics.
-This tumultuous socio-political movements changed the old-world order and found its climax in the horrors of World War I.
+The end of the 19th century was the time of revolutionary ideas in arts, science, and politics.
+This tumultuous socio-political movement changed the old-world order and found its climax in the horrors of World War I.

 Sigmund Freud.
 Family Background